 FSA inspections primarily focus on security clearance issues, but the service's responsibilities associated with protective security activities in the Armed Forces also represent a key aspect of the Committee's oversight activities here.

-In inspecting the Norwegian Intelligence Service, one of the primary concerns for the Committee is to make sure that the provisions of the Intelligence Service Act prohibiting surveillance and/or covert procurement of information on Norwegian natural and legal persons in Norway are abided by, and that the service is under national control.
+In inspecting the Norwegian Intelligence Service, one of the primary concerns for the Committee is to make sure that the provisions of the Intelligence Service Act prohibiting surveillance and/or covert procurement of information on Norwegians in Norway are abided by, and that the service is under national control.
 Additionally, an important task for the Committee is to oversee the new method "facilitated collection of bordercrossing communication".
 Read more about this here (link only in Norwegian).

 Additionally, the Committee oversees the service’s technical collection of information, the processing of personal data and the exchange of information with foreign and domestic partners.